 One of the biggest benefits of polling is accessing an audience of people who have no familiarity with your product, logo, book, business name, or whatever it is you’re testing.
 They approach the question without bias… but as the poll creator, do you?

-Avoid these common mistakes and poll respondents will answer more openly and honestly.
+This guide will help you recognize whether biases may be influencing your results.
+Avoid these common mistakes and poll respondents will answer more openly and honestly.… Continue reading

 PickFu relies on a number of quality controls to ensure that the people who participate in your polls answer them honestly and seriously.
 And guess what?
 YOU are one of those quality controls.